aquinjay/cpp-simulator-factory-method/README.md

 # cpp-simulator-factory-method

-from here run `cmake -S . -B /build` then cd into build and run cmake.
+From this working directory create a build directory and then run `cmake -S . -B build/` then cd into build and run cmake.
 Executable will be in bin/